joolstorrentecalo/gitlab-foss/doc/subscriptions/gitlab_com/index.md

 - An expired or trial subscription.
 - A subscription with compute minutes which is already linked to a namespace.
 - A subscription with a Premium or Ultimate plan to a namespace which already has a Premium or Ultimate plan.
-- A subscription with a GitLab Duo add-on to a namespace which already has a subscriptions with a GitLab Duo add-on.
+- A subscription with code suggestions to a namespace which already has a subscriptions with code suggestions.

 ## Upgrade your GitLab.com subscription tier